constantcontact/gatekeepah/README.md

 ![alt tag](console-example.png)

 ### Running Java Tests locally
-Since some of the tests require an instance of sonar to hit all code paths you need to supply the authentication critera and host when running the tests.
+Since some of the tests require an instance of sonar to hit all code paths you need to supply the authentication criteria and host when running the tests.
 There is also a config.properties file that needs to have seeded data.
 ```
 mvn clean package -Dusername=username -Dpassword=password -Dhost=http://sonar.host.com:9000
 ```